inolen/redream/docs/_posts/2017-07-20-progress-report-july-2017.md

 During the next 2 months, the main priority is to improve the accuracy of the CPU emulation through more extensive unit testing, and automated video-based regression testing to catch newly introduced bugs fast.

-Additionally, an Android / AArch64 port is actively being worked on - new news should be available for that soon.
+Additionally, an Android / AArch64 port is actively being worked on - news should be available for that soon.

 As always, if you have any questions or are interested in contributing, drop by the [Slack group](http://slack.redream.io/).